 I finally saw A Quiet Place and I am thankful for Krasinski’s beard/knitwear in this movie, as it gave me something to focus on instead of the intense dread levels.
 What a movie.
 Emily Blunt delivered reactions to destroy me on every level and it is nice seeing them having a lovely time on the red carpet.

-This is at Variety’s ‘Power of Women‘ event, where Blunt was being honored.
-Blunt wears floral Prada, which has a surprising touch of sequins on the shoulders.
 Also getting honored was Viola Davis, wearing her fave shade of pink (it looks great on her) in Pamella Roland; more peplum and it would appear that 2012 is making a comeback.
 I’m not sure how I feel like this on the whole, but Davis looks fabulous.

 Sandra Oh gives great casual outfit heading into Jimmy Kimmel Live!
 I am a little obsessed with sweats like this at the moment.
 In fact I would wear this entire outfit.